Olavo-B/qr_code_generator/README.md

 This project is a QR code generator for Arduino ESP32 microcontroller.
 It utilizes the ESP32's built-in WiFi capabilities to connect to the internet and retrieve the necessary data for generating the QR code.

+Was used the T-Watch 2020 v1 as a development board.
+The T-Watch 2020 v1 is a smartwatch based on ESP32 microcontroller.
+It has a 1.54" TFT display, a 240mAh battery, a microphone, a buzzer, and a vibration motor.

 ## Functionality

 - Create a QR code containing the user input data (using the lib https://github.com/yoprogramo/QRcode_ST7789 or https://github.com/ricmoo/QRCode)